 Amidst all this politicking, the game of cricket in Morocco simply stopped.

-The Moroccan government had stepped in with funding of up to $90,000 a year after Bukhatir closed his purse strings and also began to take an interest.
+The Moroccan government had stepped in with funding of up to $90,000 a year after Bukhatir closed his purse strings.
 In February 2018, government auditors were dispatched to the cricket federation’s offices only to find the federation had vanished.

 ICC Africa’s attempts to contact the Moroccan’s were not helped by emailing former members of staff, who had no interest in explaining about their involvement in the painful, gradual death of cricket in Morocco.